Ronald Thomas Shepherd: Early life

-Aviator
+Career

-At first he was employed by Vickers-Armstrongs in the manufacturer of guns but on the outbreak of the First World War he joined the Honourable Artillery Company.
+At first he was employed by Vickers-Armstrongs in the manufacture of guns but on the outbreak of the First World War he joined the Honourable Artillery Company.
 Shepherd joined the Royal Flying Corps in 1916 where he flew with 102 Squadron and 37 Squadron.
-He left the RFC in 1918 but re-joined in 1921 where he served in England and Egypt until 1929.
+He left the RFC (now the Royal Air Force) in 1918 but re-joined in 1921 and served in England and Egypt until 1929.

-Test pilot

-After a few years as a civil flying instructor he joined Rolls-Royce in 1931.
+After a few years as a civilian flying instructor he joined Rolls-Royce in 1931.
 In 1935 he was appointed chief test pilot.
-Shepherd was responsible for the first flight of many of the companies engines, including the Merlin, Kestrel and Griffon piston engines and the Nene and Avon jet engines.
+Shepherd was responsible for the first flight of many of the company's aero engines, including the Merlin, Kestrel and Griffon piston engines and the Nene and Avon jet engines.

-After a serious illness in 1951 he relinquished his chief test pilot role and became a flying consultant.
-Although no longer flying full-time and aged 58 he made the first free flight of the unusual Rolls-Royce Thrust Measuring Rig a pioneering vertical take-off and landing aircraft on 3 July 1953.
+After a serious illness in 1951 he relinquished his chief test pilot role and became an aviation consultant.
+Although no longer flying full-time, on 3 July 1953, aged 58, he made the first free flight of the unusual Rolls-Royce Thrust Measuring Rig, a pioneering vertical take-off and landing experimental aircraft at Hucknall Aerodrome.

-He was appointed an Officer of the Order of the British Empire in 1946 for his work as a test pilot and in particularly the development of the Merlin.
-He died on 1 March 1955 at his home at Nuthall.
+He was appointed an Officer of the Order of the British Empire in 1946 for his work as a test pilot, particularly in the development of the Merlin.
+He died on 1 March 1955 at his home at Nuthall and was buried in the village's New Farm Lane cemetery.